 Katherine Preston - Out With It

 Katherine came to Hatfield in 2002, read History, and graduated in 2005.
-Her memoir, Out With It (How Stuttering Helped Me Find My Voice) will be published by Simon & Schuster and released on 16 April 2013.
+Her memoir, Out With It (How Stuttering Helped Me Find My Voice) is published by Simon & Schuster and was released on 16 April 2013.

 As Environment and Science Correspondent for the BBC News since 2003, David Shukman has reported from locations as diverse as the Artic, the Antartic and the Amazon.
-His new book Reporting Live from the End of the World, was published in April 2010 by Profile Books, and tells of his extraordinary adventures.
+His most recent book An Iceberg as Big as Manhattan, was published in July 2011 by Profile Books, and tells of his extraordinary adventures.